Darren Bravo

-Darren Michael Bravo (born 6 February 1989) is a Trinidadian Cricketer who plays international cricket for the West Indies.
+Darren Michael Bravo (born 6 February 1989) is a Trinidadian cricketer who has played international cricket for the West Indies.
 A left-handed batsman, his batting style has drawn comparisons with Brian Lara.
 Bravo is the younger half brother of fellow West Indies cricketer Dwayne Bravo and his mother is the first cousin of former cricketer Brian Lara.
+Bravo was a member of the West Indies team that won the 2012 T20 World Cup.

 Career

 Bravo made his first team debut for Trinidad and Tobago in January 2007 and scored seven in a one-day match against Guyana.
 He made his first-class debut three days later against the Leeward Islands and scored eight.
 After another single figure score in his next match against the Windward Islands, he made no further appearances in the 2006/07 season.
 He returned to the under-19 team for the TCL Under-19 Challenge and finished the tournament as leading run scorer, in five matches scoring 419 runs at an average of 59.85.

 In preparation for the 2008 Under-19 World Cup, the West Indies under-19s competed in the 2007–08 KFC Cup.
 Bravo played for the side in two matches; the first saw his team dismissed for a one-day record low total of 18, and Bravo was one of six players who was dismissed without scoring.
 Bravo described it as a learning experience, saying: "Collins was getting a lot of movement and Edwards was bowling very fast.
 It was difficult to get them away but the experience was good for us and it came in handy in the other games."
 At the under-19 World Cup, Bravo played in all five of West Indies matches scoring 165 runs at 55.
 In the plate final against Nepal, he took three wickets for nine runs (3/9) and scored 24 not out, in helping the Windies clinch an eventual victory.
 Bravo finished the 2007/08 season with two first-class matches but failed to score a substantial innings with a best of 29.